 - Last but not least I had to learn on this trip that I am a horrendous KTV singer, my performance is just terrible.
 But however, it has been great fun and as long as people don’t keep me off, I would do it again when I am with the right people.

 This post should normally contain a lot more photos, but I am currently facing a massive problem with the Media Library.
 Since I will be abroad from tomorrow on, I won’t be able to solve the problem till I am back home in a month.
-Afterwards I will of course upload more photos and update the post.
-I apologize the inconvenience.
+Afterward, I will of course upload more photos and update the post.
+I apologize for the inconvenience.

 […] I was in Beijing last year in August I heard about the opportunity to attend Yunnan Cooking classes in Beijing.
 There were four […]

 […] exploring the Mutianyu section of the Great Wall twice in 2013, wandering along the Gubeikou part together with my friend Mill in August 2014 and visiting the westernmost section of the Great Wall […]